-About me I am a fully qualified counsellor and have been working therapeutically with adults, children and young people for over ten years, including at the PF Counselling Service, with children's mental health charity Place2Be and bereavement charity CARIS, as well as in private practice.
+About me I am a fully qualified psychotherapist and have been working therapeutically with adults, children and young people for over ten years, including at the PF Counselling Service, with children's mental health charity Place2Be and bereavement charity CARIS, as well as in private practice.
 My primary training is in psychosynthesis.
 This is a transpersonal model of psychology, which means that I work with potential and purpose as well as the problems and pain that may lead you to seek help.

 I have also trained in Cognitive Behavioural Therapy (CBT), Mindfulness, Solution Focussed Therapy, Gestalt, Person Centred and Process Oriented Psychology, as well the use of Therapeutic Play, Art and Creativity.
 I use a blend of these approaches to best suit each client.